wrandelshofer/CubeTwisterPHP/README.md

 # CubeTwisterPHP
-Partial Port of CubeTwister to PHP
+Partial Port of CubeTwister to PHP.